d0w/EdgeLLM/README.md

 Run decentralized LLMs.
 Distribute your inference and training requests across a vast peer-to-peer network without a need for a centralized server.
 EdgeLLM gives users the ability to perform inference on models much larger than they could with their own machine, utilizing a network of volunteers' machines to perform inference on their behalf.

+## Goals

+Make the backend (model serving) interchangeable and make this project sort of a standalone that can use any inference server as long as they implement the grpc interface.
+We just need to focus on the inference routing, discovery, etc. and make this something you can just layer on top of an inference server to start supporting decentralized p2p inference.

+more details to come...

 ## Features

 - Peer-to-peer decentralized inference